Frequently Asked Questions

 General Program Questions

-Double Up matches EBT/Bridge Card, or food stamp, dollars spent on fruits and vegetables, up to $20 a day.
+Double Up matches EBT/Bridge Card, or food stamp, dollars spent on fruits and vegetables.
 That means families can get twice the fresh fruits and veggies.

 Anyone receiving SNAP benefits is automatically eligible for the program.
 If you have a Bridge Card, you are eligible for Double Up.